-- 1. The Registered Provider must ensure that the regulated activity accommodation for persons who require nursing or personal care is managed by an individual who is registered as a manager in respect of that activity, as carried on at or from all locations. - This Regulated Activity may only be carried on at or from the following locations:
+- 1. The Registered Provider must ensure that the regulated activity accommodation for persons who require nursing or personal care is managed by an individual who is registered as a manager in respect of that activity, as carried on at or from all locations. - 2.
+This Regulated Activity may only be carried on at or from the following locations:

+manager in respect of the manager.
+This Regulated Activity may of only be carried on at or

-2. This Regulated Activity may Location Name and address 22 Arundel Road Eastbourne East Sussex Location ID BN21 2EL 1-109522638 1.
+Location Name and 22 Arundei Road

+-14-066 Fastbourne

+East Sussex

+BN21 2EL 1-109522638 1.
+The Registered Provider must only accommodate a 1.
+The Registered Provider sat Bendigo Nursing Home.

+ii - ID 1-109522000 The Registered Provider must only deligo Nursing Home.

+- al conditions and 1.109522638 1.
 The Registered Provider must only accommodate a maximum of 25 service users at Bendigo Nursing Home.

-Additional conditions that apply at this location maximum of 25 service doctor
+apply at this location Illusion

+apply at time

-Kindcare (UK) Ltd is registered in respect of Regulated Activity: Treatment of disease, disorder or injury
+Kindcare (UK) Ltd is registered in respect of

+Regulated Activity: Treatment of disease, disorder or injury